 Many kids wear their pajamas as they board the train with their families.
 It’s as if you’ve stepped right into The Polar Express movie, complete with hot chocolate, Christmas carols, and a silver jingle bell.
 Yes, a bell.
 Just like in the movie.
 You see, guests ride the North Pole Express to the North Pole and meet Santa Claus, who gives them the special bell.

 For lovers of the best-selling story, this is one event you cannot miss.

 Play Street Museum

 On a smaller scale, Play Street Museum is must if you have younger kids.
-With 4 locations and growing, they throughout the year focus on providing younger children with quality play and educational experiences in I dare say the cutest environments ever.
-Of course, I happen to know the owners incredibly well, so I will hands down recommend Play Street Museum!
+With 7 locations and growing quickly (to other Texas cities and other states too), they throughout the year focus on providing younger children with quality play and educational experiences in I dare say the cutest environments ever.
+Of course, I happen to know the owners incredibly well, and can hands down recommend Play Street Museum!

 During the holidays they happen to step it up a notch.
 How?
 Special events throughout the season.
 While the events aren’t yet posted for the upcoming season, I have no doubt they will be impressive.
 You’ll want to RSVP as soon as possible as these events are kept small and intimate.

 In the past, we’ve attended a special event with none other than Santa Claus!
 He read the kids ‘Twas The Night Before Christmas, the kids made an ornament and enjoyed treats.
 The highlight though, was Santa Claus himself presenting a very special gift, unique to each child.
 The magic of Play Street Museum!